adnane-ka/shorter-js/README.md

 * Customize Console Messages !
 * Generate a unique ID .
 * Check If the User has Scrolled to the Bottom of the Page
+* Quick way to generate a Random Hex Color

 ---
 ## Arrays